-So if you're considering a personal loan, read on for the Mozo expert guide to the top tips and traps of personal loans and check our comparison of low rate personal loans from bank and non-bank lenders in Australia.
+So if you're considering a personal loan, read on for the Mozo expert guide to the top tips and traps of personal loans.
+Then, check our comparison of low rate personal loans from bank and non-bank lenders in Australia.

 Expert personal loan tips: